 Metadata makes your files searchable.
 No more sifting through nested folders, hard drives and email inboxes when you’re in a hurry to find the right photo to send to a reporter or post on social media.
 With the right metadata, you can find your images in a flash – or perhaps, in the case of the National Aquarium, in a splash.

-When we recorded the webinar, our listeners asked a ton of fantastic questions!
-Here are those questions, answered by David Coffey and Peter Krogh.
+When we recorded the webinar, our listeners asked a ton of great questions – so many that we ran out of time!
+We took all of those questions and followed up with the presenters.
+Here are all your metadata questions answered by David Coffey and Peter Krogh.

 Your Metadata Questions Answered

 Suggestions on educating end users on keyword structure?

 Peter: If you have a limited set of important keywords, then a great way to make them discoverable is to create galleries that have the keyword as a name.
 This is the most easily-discovered way to make use of your existing keywords.

 If you can’t do that (e.g. the list is too long to replicate in Galleries), then you might consider creating your own custom help document and linking it to the site through a custom menu item.

 Kristin: An easy way to create galleries based on keywords is to search for a keyword in your library, select all the results, and add them to another gallery.
 Check out this GIF to see how you can do this in a few seconds:

 Do you have an individual name/title for every photo?

 Peter: You definitely need to have unique names.
 You can use a date as a component of a name to help ensure uniqueness.
 There are many applications that can do batch file renaming and generate unique file names.